John Dobson and McFadden Parks: John Dobson Park

-Despite repeated plans to cultivate the land into a park by early Chehalis park commissions, the area would be consistently listed for years as "undeveloped" until a reservoir, with a capacity of 1-million gallons, was built on the site in the 1920s.
-The reservoir would be expanded to 5-million gallons in 1927.
+A formal dedication of the park was held in July 1933, and the land was listed as being increased to 22.0 acre.
+Interest in building up the park was reinvigorated, with the city making early, but ultimately unrealized, plans to build a swimming pool on the Dobson tract in the mid-1930s.
 Construction of a community recreational building and playgrounds, including the Troop 373 and 7373 Scout Lodge, was begun in 1937 as part of the Works Progress Administration.
 A water filtration plant was built on the grounds in 1960.